jacobagilbert/fpv/ZMR250_FPV_TX/attiny/README.md

 The RTC6705 RFIC has two 20-bit registers that control the frequency synthesizer, 0x00 and 0x01.
 The 0x00 (Synthesizer Register A) register contains the R-counter divider in the low 15 bits.
 The 0x01 register contains the N-counter divider in the upper 13 bits and the A-counter divider in the lower 7 bits.

 The default R-counter divider value (0x190 = 400d) provides for 40kHz tuning resolution, which is more than sufficient, so it is not changed.
 The values for the 0x01 register for each channel are pre-calculated and stored in PROGMEM.
 These values were derived from the equations in the TX_Channel_Calculator spreadsheet.

+At initial turn-on, the registers are set a couple of times after varying delay.
+This is to reduce the amount of interference the default settings might cause.
+100ms delay proved too short to reliably tune the TX chip, so we attempt to tune it to the last known frequency several times after 100ms, 300ms, and 500ms.